RicardoGEsteves/Django-React-Sqlite-SmartDelivery-app/README.md

 - run the command `python manage.py runserver`
 - localhost: 8000 / admin -> access to django
 - Login admin through:
   username: username that you selected when creating super user
   password: password that you selected when creating super user
 - To access the api just put "/ api" in the url, it is necessary to have the login done.
 Ex: localhost: 8000 / api
+- Also create a .txt file for example to host your SECRET_KEY

 ### To run react: